 So do you include a link to outdated or otherwise inaccurate information or not?
 It will amplify its reach among your readers and potentially boost its reach more widely as search engines see the link and assume it means “people are talking about this page — it must be important and high quality”.

 I frequently run into this with purely technical issues where there is a binary and objective right or wrong answer.
-E.g. programming documentation that doesn’t match the implementation, a software configuration example/setup recipe in a blog somewhere that doesn’t achieve the expected outcome, or incorrect claims that a problem is caused by a program that has nothing to do with the problem.
+For example, programming documentation that doesn’t match the implementation, a software configuration example/setup recipe in a blog somewhere that doesn’t achieve the expected outcome, or incorrect claims that a problem is caused by a program that has nothing to do with the problem.

 In general, I often find it more honest to include a link to a source — even if its wrong or misleading — when its content and the surrounding context is important to the issue being discussed.
 Given human nature and the malleability of our memories, there’s always the risk that the reader will read a linked resource and form false memories based on it even when it’s read in the context of it being false or inaccurate.